Tetrapod Functional Morphology and Secondary Aquatic Invasions

-Humeral Loading: Preliminary data from the humerus of the semi-aquatic Pseudemys concinna (river cooter turtle; Family: Emydidae) show similar patterns to those observed in the slider femur discussed above.
-These data seem to indicate that changes in terrestrial and aquatic loading regime may be associated more with a reduction in overall strain magnitude rather than changes in load orientation (change in torsional loads).
-Analyses have been completed for this study, and a manuscript is currently in preparataion for publication.
-Stay tuned!
+Humeral Loading: Data from the humerus of the semi-aquatic Pseudemys concinna (river cooter turtle; Family: Emydidae) show similar patterns to those observed in the slider femur discussed above.
+These data indicate that changes in terrestrial and aquatic loading regime are associated more with a reduction in overall strain magnitude rather than changes in load orientation (change in torsional loads).
+Thus, despite similar reductions in shear strain between terrestrial and aquatic locomotion, these reductions are produced by different mechanisms.

-Phylogenetic Limb-Bone Scaling: Although femoral data indicate a potential mechanism for how flattened limb bone shapes may be achieved, such a mechanism is difficult to assess without considering bone morphology across the functional spectrum exhibited in turtles (including terrestrial walkers, aquatic rowers, and marine flappers/underwater flight).
+Phylogenetic Limb-Bone Scaling: Although strain data from turtle humeri and femora indicate a potential mechanism for how flattened limb bone shapes may be achieved, such a mechanism is difficult to assess without considering bone morphology across the functional spectrum exhibited in turtles (including terrestrial walkers, aquatic rowers, and marine flappers/underwater flight).
 In order to address this topic, I am comparing the size and shape relationships of turtle limb bones among four families of functionally diverse turtles in the context of their evolutionary relationships.
-I have collected data from skeletal specimens housed at the American Museum of Natural History, the Carnegie Museum of Natural History, the Florida Museum of Natural History, the Smithsonian National Museum of Natural History, and the Chelonian Research Institute.
-Analyses are on-going, however I hope to have an update on this project in the near future.
+I collected data from skeletal specimens housed at the American Museum of Natural History, the Carnegie Museum of Natural History, the Florida Museum of Natural History, the Smithsonian National Museum of Natural History, and the Chelonian Research Institute.
+Analyses are on-going.

 Many of my projects involve mentoring undergraduate students with an interest in research.
-These students are involved with many aspects of the research, from construction of equipment to data collection and analysis to manuscript development and publication.
-To keep up with their contributions and see what these exceptional students are up to, visit our new Creative Inquiry Blog!
+These students are involved with many aspects of projects, from project development and construction of equipment to data collection and analysis to manuscript development and publication.
+Many students involved in projects with me have the opportunity to present their work at conferences and/or co-author scientific publications.